 The first week of school, classroom teachers will introduce, define, and discuss individual classroom rules with their students.
-From one classroom to another, rules may vary depending on the individual teacher.
-Every teacher utilizes a progression of consequences for negative behavior, and emphasizes positive reinforcement for desirable behavior demonstrating specific character qualities (ARS 15-154.01).
+Individual classroom rules may vary depending on the teacher.
+Every teacher utilizes a progression of consequences for negative behavior and emphasizes positive reinforcement for desirable behavior demonstrating specific character qualities.

 No single strategy of discipline solves all behavior, attitude, and schoolwork related problems.
 A student who is sent to the principal's office may be subject to a parent phone call, lunch detention, after school detention, in-school suspension or out-of-school suspension (short or long term), and/or expulsion, following the state guidelines.
-(ARS 15-841, ARS 15-842, & ARS 15-843) For all long-term suspensions and expulsions, the student is entitled to due process and can appeal to the School Board.
 The administration will enforce disciplinary measures as deemed appropriate.